Vaccinations

 Feline Panleukopenia

 Feline Panleukopenia is a highly contagious viral disease caused by the feline parvovirus.
-It is important to note that this different from canine Parvovirus.
-The Feline Parvovirus can in particular prove fata for young kitten.
-The virus causes damage to rapidly deviding cells sucha s those found in the intestines, bone marrow and foetus.
+It is important to note that this is different from canine Parvovirus.
+The Feline Parvovirus can in particular prove fatal for young kittens.
+The virus causes damage to rapidly dividing cells such as those found in the intestines, bone marrow and foetus.

 Kittens require a series of three vaccinations: